ScaredDonut/itsflashpoint.github.io/README.md

 ## Welcome to my Github Page!

 Hey!
-My name is Alex, welcome to my GitHub!
+My name is Alex, and welcome to my GitHub!
+I simply made this page so I can show my previous projects that I've created.

 ### My Projects: